The ancient village of Tiscali

 Even for people like me, who have lived in Sardinia all their life, there is always something beautiful to discover.

-Tiscali is an ancient village built by the Nuragic Civilization during the Bronze Age, on the top of mount Tiscali, between the Supramonte of Dorgali and the Supramonte of Oliena.
+The site of Tiscali was built by the Nuragic Civilization during the Bronze Age, on the top of mount Tiscali, between the Supramonte of Dorgali and the Supramonte of Oliena.

 This archaeological site was positioned into a cave, on the summit of Mount Tiscali.
 Many believe it was placed there in order to warn the inhabitants in case of attack.
 The (amazing) view enabled them to get ready for any attempt to conquer their area.
 The village has been reused and rebuilt during the Roman Age, becoming an “integration” site between the Sardinian and Roman cultures.

 The remains, partly covered by the collapsed roof of the cave, are fascinating: What you can see are several small living areas, storage areas, enclosures for animals, overall you are looking at architecture from more than 3000 years ago.

 You will trek for about 1 and half hour to get to Tiscali.
 The guide will stop several times to explain all there is to know about the vegetation, the rock formation and the culture of the shepherds who once used to live on those mountains in complete solitude (and without trekking shoes or any kind of technical gear!).